 “I see that many clients who are eligible for unemployment benefits are simply too afraid to ask for it,” said New York immigration lawyer Cui Yi.
 Could [unemployment] somehow become a red flag for immigration services?
 Since the beginning of COVID, this issue has arisen repeatedly. "

 These concerns are based on the new policy of the Trump administration, which is often called the “social burden” rule: it may be difficult (or impossible) for an immigrant to obtain permanent resident status if it seems that he may need state assistance.

-“I’m tired of the fact that our taxpayers pay for people to come to the country and immediately switch to social security and other things,” said President Trump, presenting the new rule in August.
+“I'm tired of our taxpayers paying to have people come to the country and immediately switch to social security and other things,” President Trump said when unveiling the new rule in August.

 But unemployment benefits are not social benefits.
-This is insurance, the costs of which are borne by employees and employers, not taxpayers.
-A spokesman for the US Citizenship and Immigration Service told NPR that unemployment benefits are “earned benefits” that are not taken into account when considering criteria for a “social burden.”
+It is insurance that is paid by workers and employers, not taxpayers.
+A spokesman for the US Citizenship and Immigration Services told NPR that unemployment benefits are "benefits earned" that do not count towards criteria for a "social burden."

-In fact, the “social burden” rule is not aimed at those who apply for an extension of the green card or citizenship, immigration lawyers said.
+In fact, the “public burden” rule is not targeted at those who are applying for a green card extension or citizenship, immigration lawyers said.
 It applies to people applying for a green card for the first time.
-Yi called on concerned immigrants to seek the help of lawyers if they doubt their protection if they receive benefits.
+Yee urged worried immigrants to seek the help of lawyers if they question their protection if they receive benefits.

 The Trump administration has consistently sought to limit US immigration by making more and more changes to the rules.
 Immigrant workers note that many things that were not previously taken into account are now taken into account when considering their immigration cases.

 On the subject: How to apply for unemployment benefits: answers to key questions